yasirbhutta/yasirbhutta.github.io/capcut/index.md

     3. Choose a black and white filter (BW1, BW2, BW3) from the options provided.
     4. Adjust the intensity as desired, then export the video.

+- Describe the "Remove BG" feature in CapCut and explain its three options: Auto Removal, Custom Removal, and Chroma Key.
+- Define a keyframe, list its use cases, and describe the process of creating a keyframe animation in CapCut.

 ## References and Bibliography

 [1]“Tips, tricks and tutorials about editing video online,” www.capcut.com. [https://www.capcut.com/resource/](https://www.capcut.com/resource/)